On This Page

 Other Disease and Health Risks

-Low risk of violent crime (armed robbery, sexual assault, and murder) and risk of petty crime exist throughout the country, mainly in urban areas (including areas frequented by foreigners).
+Low risk of violent crime (armed robbery and sexual assault) and moderate risk of petty crime exist throughout the country, mainly in areas frequented by tourists, including bars and pubs, Piccadilly Circus, Trafalgar Square, and Leicester Square, underground pedestrian walkways, and on public transportation.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.